How Is Your Credit Score Calculated?

 New Credit

-Recent credit activity isn't a major determinant in your credit score, but several things can happen when you apply for and open a new account.
+Recent credit activity isn't a major determinant in your credit score, but applying for and opening new accounts can affect it in a couple of ways.

-First, submitting an application can lead to a hard inquiry—a record of the fact that someone reviewed your credit to make a lending decision.
-Hard inquiries can lower your credit scores, as they could increase your risk as a borrower in the eyes of lenders.
+Submitting an application can lead to a hard inquiry, which is a record that someone reviewed your credit to make a lending decision.
+Hard inquiries can lower your scores by suggesting increased risk to lenders.

-Opening a new account can also impact other scoring factors.
-For example, it may lower the average age of your accounts, which could slightly hurt your scores.
-But it also increases your available credit and presents an opportunity to make on-time payments on a new account in your credit report, which could help your scores over time.
+Opening a new credit account lowers the average age of your accounts, which could slightly hurt your scores.
+At the same time, it also increases your available credit and presents an opportunity to make on-time payments on a new account in your credit report, which could help your scores over time.

 Types of Credit Accounts